13 Magical Things to Do in Nice in Winter (2024-2025)

 Best Things to Do in Nice in Winter

-1. See the French Riviera in One Day from Nice
+1. See the French Riviera from Nice (on a Guided Tour)

-First, you’ll visit the “Moyenne Corniche” for 15 minutes and be ready to take in the panoramic views of the port of Villefranche-sur-Mer and Saint-Jean-Cap-Ferrat.
+First, you’ll visit the “Moyenne Corniche” for 15 minutes where you can take in the panoramic views of the port of Villefranche-sur-Mer and Saint-Jean-Cap-Ferrat.

 December in Saint-Jean-Cap-Ferrat